aizip/FlagEmbedding_Aizip/docs/source/index.rst

    .. grid-item-card:: :octicon:`codescan` API

-      Check the API of classes and functions in FlagEmbedding.
+      Check the API of classes and functions in FlagEmbedding_Aizip.

       +++